Science and technology in Iran: Medical sciences

-Modern organ transplantation in Iran dates to 1935, when the first cornea transplant in Iran was performed by Professor Mohammad-Qoli Shams at Farabi Eye Hospital in Tehran, Iran.
+Modern organ transplantation in Iran dates to 1935, when the first cornea transplant in Iran was performed by Mohammad-Qoli Shams at Farabi Eye Hospital in Tehran, Iran.
 The Shiraz Nemazi transplant center, also one of the pioneering transplant units of Iran, performed the first Iranian kidney transplant in 1967 and the first Iranian liver transplant in 1995.
 The first heart transplant in Iran was performed in 1993 in Tabriz.
 The first lung transplant was performed in 2001, and the first heart and lung transplants were performed in 2002, both at Tehran University of Medical Sciences.
 Currently, renal, liver, and heart transplantations are routinely performed in Iran.
 Iran ranks fifth in the world in kidney transplants.
 The Iranian Tissue Bank, commencing in 1994, was the first multi-facility tissue bank in country.
 In June 2000, the Organ Transplantation Brain Death Act was approved by the Parliament, followed by the establishment of the Iranian Network for Transplantation Organ Procurement.
 This act helped to expand heart, lung, and liver transplantation programs.
 By 2003, Iran had performed 131 liver, 77 heart, 7 lung, 211 bone marrow, 20,581 cornea, and 16,859 renal transplantations.
 82 percent of these were donated by living and unrelated donors; 10 percent by cadavers; and 8 percent came from living-related donors.
 The 3-year renal transplant patient survival rate was 92.9%, and the 40-month graft survival rate was 85.9%.

 Neuroscience is also emerging in Iran.
 A few PhD programs in cognitive and computational neuroscience have been established in the country during recent decades.
 Iran ranks first in Mideast and region in ophthalmology.

-Iranian surgeons treating wounded Iranian veterans during the Iran–Iraq War invented a new neurosurgical treatment for brain injured patients that laid to rest the previously prevalent technique developed by US Army surgeon Dr Ralph Munslow.
-This new surgical procedure helped devise new guidelines that have decreased death rates for comatosed patients with penetrating brain injuries from 55% of 1980 to 20% of 2010.
+Iranian surgeons treating wounded Iranian veterans during the Iran–Iraq War invented a new neurosurgical treatment for brain injured patients that laid to rest the previously prevalent technique developed by United States Army surgeon Dr Ralph Munslow.
+This new surgical procedure helped devise new guidelines that have decreased death rates for comatose patients with penetrating brain injuries from 55% of 1980 to 20% of 2010.
 It has been said that these new treatment guidelines benefited US congresswoman Gabby Giffords who had been shot in the head.